YaqiangCao/ryder/README.md

 ---
 ## Required python packages and other tools
-All requried other packages can be installed through conda or pip.
+All required other packages can be installed through conda or pip.

 python packages:
 ```